A beginner’s guide to hiking

 Where should you go hiking?
 Which trails should you choose?

 As a beginner, I recommend that your first hiking experience should be in your local area.
 This means that you are familiar with your surroundings, and close to home if you get into a sticky situation if you need help!
 It’s fairly easy to research National Parks and hilly areas near you on Google.
 If you’re not sure where to start, checking National Park websites, tourism board sites, and travel blogs are good places to begin your search!
+The app AllTrails is also great for finding trails near you can saving them offline for navigation on the go.

 Once you’ve explored your local area, and feel confident, you can go further afield!
 While you’re still a beginner hiker, stick to well-known and popular hiking trails so you can get help if you need it.

-When researching trails, also make sure that you choose something suitable for beginners: not too long, and not too much of an incline.
+When researching trails, make sure that you choose something suitable for beginners: not too long, and not too much of an incline.
 You need to give your body time to get used to this new form of exercise!
 Base it on your current level of fitness; you have time for the big challenges.

 When should you go hiking?